-Now it has been suggested that adjusted the CFR during the “extremes” of the cycle may carry weight – but here I want to get into the trade-offs involved, and why I don’t think it is appropriate now.
+Now it has been suggested that adjusted the CFR during the “extremes” of the cycle may carry weight – but here I want to share for the trading 212 review uk.

 We can think of the logic behind a CFR sort of like a reserve ratio (RR) from back in the day.
 [Note they are quite different, I just find this an easier way to describe their structural role]

 These were greatly discredited due to the belief that “private agents (banks) will account for risk” – however, nowadays people realise that there are two issues that make a RR necessary:

 - Moral hazard: Retail banks know that the central bank will bail them out – and so will take on more risk then we would like.

 - Information asymmetries and incentive schemes inside banks can lead to excessive procyclical risk taking.

 By setting a structural RR, we ensure that the “doomsday” scenario is ruled out – and improve the stability of the financial system and general economy.

 Very good.
 However, in the article changing the CFR is suggested as a way of controlling monetary policy.
 How does this work?